-Once the integrity of the DPU is attested, BlueField is able to accelerate public key/private key authentication and extend the chain of trust to other applications, devices, and users.
+After the integrity of the DPU is attested, BlueField can accelerate public key/private key authentication and extend the chain of trust to other applications, devices, and users.

-BlueField also acts as an accelerated SDN platform to limit each application or user’s access to assets using role-based access control (RBAC) and microsegmentation.
-For example, a containerized app that needs to analyze data on one storage device and pass it to a user can be put on its own network segment.
-There it can only see that storage device, that user, and nothing else.
-The use of security groups, network microsegmentation, and dynamic role-based-access-control prevents the spread of any malware via internal East-West traffic.
+BlueField also acts as an accelerated SDN platform to limit each application or user’s access to assets using role-based access control (RBAC) and micro-segmentation.
+For example, a containerized app that must analyze data on one storage device and pass it to a user can be put on its own network segment.
+There, it can only see that storage device, that user, and nothing else.
+The use of security groups, network micro-segmentation, and dynamic RBAC prevents the spread of any malware through internal East-West traffic.

 A modern approach to security based on zero trust is critical to securing today’s data centers, since activity inside of the perimeter can no longer automatically be trusted as secure.